USS Carl Vinson arrives at Pearl Harbor for RIMPAC 2024

 |0

-This work, USS Carl Vinson arrives at Pearl Harbor for RIMPAC 2024 [Image 3 of 3], by PO2 Alexis Perez, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, USS Carl Vinson arrives at Pearl Harbor for RIMPAC 2024 [Image 3 of 3], by PO1 Hannah Mohr, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT